woodenclock/tp/docs/UserGuide.md

 ### 8. Getting Help : `help`
 Shows the user how to use all the commands.
+Additionally, users can also specify which command they need help with.

-Format: `help`
+Format: `help` `help add` `help delete`

 Example:
 ![image](https://github.com/AY2324S1-CS2113T-W11-2/tp/assets/69474977/2e76abd5-64bc-4739-ab6e-cc57b243900b)